-For example, few people would consider using MS-Access as the back-end database for their busy e-commerce site or developing a website using nothing more than HTML.
-Part of the job of an outsourced technology partner is to stay abreast of current methods and technologies, keep their skills updated and be able to recommend the appropriate tool for each task.
+For example, few people would consider using on-premise, back-end database for their busy e-commerce site or developing a website using nothing more than HTML.
+Everything is migrating to the cloud and previous static applications are becoming Software-as-a-Service (SaaS) with recurring revenue.
+Part of the job of an outsourced technology partner is to stay abreast of current methods and technologies, keep their skills updated and be able to recommend the appropriate tool or platform for each task.

 As the owner of a small business, your primary functions are to grow your business, boost your revenue and increase your company's profitability.
 Interacting with customers, designing a new product or developing a new process to shorten the production time may be high on your list of priorities.
 Every minute you spend handling other tasks, therefore, is costing you money.